Ingredients: 100% pure bergamot essential oil.

 Aroma: warm, fruity, fresh and floral.

-Precautions: Bergamot oil can cause burns when applied to sensitive skin that is then exposed to sunlight, as high levels of bergapten can cause phototoxicity.
-If this oil is applied to the skin, it is recommended to protect from the sun.
+Precautions events: Bergamot oil can cause burns when applied to sensitive skin that is then exposed to sunlight, as the high bergapten content can cause phototoxicity.
+If this oil is used on the skin, protection from the sun is recommended.

 This fresh-smelling essential oil is popular in aromatherapy and is great for creating a more relaxed and happy feeling, relieving urinary tract infections, improving liver, spleen and stomach function while fighting oily skin, acne, psoriasis, eczema and colds.